mac-theobio/McMasterPandemic/README.md

 # McMasterPandemic

-Compartmental epidemic models for forecasting and analysis of infectious disease pandemics: contributions from Ben Bolker, Jonathan Dushoff, David Earn, Morgan Kain, Mike Li (in alphabetical order).
+Compartmental epidemic models for forecasting and analysis of infectious disease pandemics: contributions from Ben Bolker, Jonathan Dushoff, David Earn, Morgan Kain, Michael Li (in alphabetical order).
 Feedback is welcome at the [issues list](https://github.com/bbolker/McMasterPandemic/issues), or e-mail us.

 ### Installation